 5.12.1.3 “Super Majority” means at least 66 percent of the Slice Customer SIG members (or their alternates) present at a meeting of the SIG at which a Quorum has been established (counting only one representative for each Slice Customer, even if both the SIG member and the alternate SIG member are present).

-5.12.2 Slice Implementation Group
+5.12.2 SIG Roles and Responsibilities

-5.12.2.1 The Parties anticipate that implementation issues will arise regarding the Slice Product or the Slice Computer Application, and that a forum is needed for discussing alternatives and taking actions that may affect BPA and the Slice Customers.
-The SIG is hereby established for the purposes of: (1) considering, establishing and documenting modifications to the Slice Computer Application necessary to maintain its reasonable representation of Tier 1 System energy, peaking, storage, and ramping capability; (2) considering, establishing and documenting modifications to the Slice Computer Application necessary for «Customer Name» and other Slice Customers to schedule Slice Output Energy under this Agreement; (3) establishing a clearinghouse for information regarding the Slice Product and the Slice Computer Application; and (4) establishing a forum for discussing any other issues regarding the Slice Product, the Slice Computer Application and associated procedures.
+5.12.2.1 The Parties anticipate that implementation issues will arise regarding the Slice Product or the SCA, and that a forum is needed for discussing alternatives and taking actions that may affect BPA and the Slice Customers.
+The SIG shall: (1) consider, establish and documenting modifications to the SCA necessary to maintain its reasonable representation of the Tier 1 System Resources energy, peaking, storage, and ramping capability; (2) consider, establish and document modifications to the SCA necessary for «Customer Name» and other Slice Customers to schedule Slice Output Energy under this Agreement; (3) establish a clearinghouse for information regarding the Slice Product and the SCA;(4) establishing a forum for discussing other issues regarding the Slice Product, the SCA, and associated procedures under the terms of this Agreement;

+(5) discussing and implementing as necessary, market operations and settlements related to the Slice Product and the SCA

+(6) discussing and implementing as necessary, planning obligations related to load service and/or the Slice Product. .

 5.12.2.2 BPA and «Customer Name» shall each appoint a SIG member and an alternate SIG member to attend SIG meetings.
 Appointment of a SIG member and an alternate SIG member shall initially be made in writing submitted to BPA and all other Slice Customers, and thereafter to the SIG chairperson.
 The Slice Customer SIG members shall elect a SIG chairperson each year who shall conduct SIG meetings.
-Any SIG meeting may be conducted by telephone conference call.
-Any action of the SIG, except as otherwise provided herein, shall be made by Majority vote of the SIG members (or any alternates acting in the absence of SIG members) attending the SIG meeting in person or by telephone.
+Any SIG meeting may be conducted virtually.
+Any action of the SIG, except as otherwise provided herein, shall be made by Majority vote of the SIG members (or any alternates acting in the absence of SIG members) attending the SIG meeting in person or virutally.
 The SIG may adopt rules and procedures, including dates, times, and locations of meetings, as it deems necessary or desirable.
 A meeting may be called by any SIG member or alternate by providing all other SIG members and alternates with written notice at least seven calendar days in advance of such meeting, setting forth the date, location, and subject matter of such meeting.
 The SIG shall meet at least once during each Fiscal Year.